A complete picture

 Catch & pull mechanics

 Dropped elbow, crossover entry, early pull — the most common power leaks.
-Clearly visible from a side-on camera angle.
+Underwater footage shows the catch and pull path exactly as it happens beneath the surface.

 Breathing & timing